Surname inflection: Lithuanian

+Since 2003, Lithuanian law has allowed married women to use -ė to make their marital status ambiguous (e.g., Kazlauskas to Kazlauskė instead of Kazlauskienė).

+Before the inflection of Lithuanian surnames became standardized, regional variations occurred, such as -kė for unmarried women due to Polish influence.

 Latvian

-Latvian surnames are consistently inflected by gender in accordance with Latvian grammar, see Language policy in Latvia.
-The nature of the suffixes used (mainly -a, often -e for names of foreign origin) is purely grammatical, i.e. it is enough to lean the surname to the feminine declension pattern (Ozoliņš – Ozoliņa).
+Latvian surnames are consistently inflected by gender in accordance with Latvian grammar (see Language policy in Latvia).
+The nature of the suffixes used (mainly -a, often -e for names of foreign origin) is purely grammatical, i.e., it is enough to assume the typical feminine declension pattern (e.g., Ozoliņš to Ozoliņa).
 Surnames that already end in -a or -e in the masculine form do not change.

-The surnames of foreign women are also inflected according to the same rules, but in addition, foreign proper names (not only personal ones) are transcribed to better fit the phonetic reality of Latvian, even names from other languages that use the Latin alphabet (Bills Klintons – Hilarija Klintone).
-For the above reasons, Czech surnames ending in -ová or Russian ones ending in -ina, -ova etc. therefore do not need to change.
+In addition to the typical inflection rules, foreign proper names (not only personal ones) are transcribed to better fit the phonetic reality of Latvian, including names from other languages that use the Latin alphabet (e.g., Bills Klintons and Hilarija Klintone).
+For the above reasons, Czech surnames ending in -ová and Russian surnames ending in -ina or -ova do not need to change.

 Greek

-In Greece, if a man called Papadopoulos has a daughter or wife, she will likely be named Papadopoulou, the genitive form, as if the daughter/wife is "of" a man named Papadopoulos.
-Likewise, the surnames of daughters and wives of males with surnames ending in -as will end in -a, and those of daughters and wives of males with the -is suffix will have the -i suffix.
+In Greece, women's surnames are inflected to the genitive form of the male surname, as if the daughter/wife is "of" the man.
+For most male surnames, the female inflected suffix is -ou (e.g., Papadopoulos to Papadopoulou).
+If the male surname ends with -as, the female inflected surname will end with -a (e.g., Pappas to Pappa).

+The practice of inflection decreased in 1983, when Greece passed legislation that required women to keep their maiden name.
+According to feminist Maria Karamessini, "it was an emancipation to keep our own names after marriage".

 Finnish

-Between the 17th and 19th centuries, Finnish female surnames in East Finland contained a suffix which was either simply attached to the name or used instead of another suffix such as -nen, -inen or -lainen.
-For example, the feminine inflection of the name Karhunen resulted in Karhutar.
+Between the 17th and 19th centuries, female surnames in East Finland contained a suffix that either attached to the end of a name or replaced another suffix, such as -nen, -inen or -lainen.
+For example, the feminine inflection of the name Karhunen is Karhutar.

 The possibility of inflecting Finnish surnames in Finland ceased in 1929, when the law on marriage was passed.
-The wife's obligation to take her husband's name was abolished in 1985, when a new Act on surnames was adopted, abolishing the relevant section of the Marriage Act.
+The wife's obligation to take her husband's name was abolished in 1985, when a new Act on surnames was adopted.

 Today, Finnish surnames are common to both men and women, usually both using the masculine variant.
-Exceptionally, names with a female suffix can also be encountered (e.g. Kerätär) but they are also used by men.
-Since the grammar of Finnish does not distinguish between genders, the use of both variants is linguistically unproblematic.
+Names with a female suffix can also be encountered (e.g. Kerätär) on both women and men.
+Since Finnish grammar does not distinguish between genders, the use of both variants is linguistically unproblematic.